Plugin: PhotonFirst FBG Interrogator (GInsPhotonFirstPlugin)

 General workflow for configuring the plugin

-In general, the plugin writes the data received from the interrogator to an additional stream on the Q.station.
-A web interface is available for plugin configuration.
+In general, the plugin writes the data received from the interrogator to an additional datastream on the Q.station controller.
+A web interface is provided for configuring the plugin.

 1. On the controller create an Additional datastream.